 HA: How cool is it to see your work in the new issue of Ornament?!

 GB: This is VERY cool!
 I have paid for advertising, but this is really the first thing that has been written about me personally (and it’s certainly the longest).

 HA: What’s your favorite thing about making jewelry?

 GB: I have two things that are favorites about making jewelry.
 The first is when I finish a piece, I like to take a few minutes and compare it to the mental idea of what I wanted it to look like before I started.
 Sometimes it’s different, sometimes it’s better, sometimes I can’t believe that I made it.
 My second favorite thing is when a customer looks at the piece—that is true validation, and kind of completes the creation-sales cycle.

 Curious to see more?
-You can go to the Ornament website to check out their feature on Gregg Burgard and read even more about his work.
+You can go to the Ornament website to get a copy of the issue and read even more about his work.

-Also, keep watching The Studio for upcoming spotlights on other Rio Superstars!
+Also, keep watching Rio’s Blog for upcoming spotlights on other Rio Superstars!
 Coming in November: A spotlight on Yvonne M. Padilla!